 There are two indoor swimming pools, one for lap swimming (4 lanes, 25 yards) and one for kids & family recreational swimming and swim lessons.
-The swim lessons that my kids just finished were 45 minutes twice a week for 3 weeks, and I think the price works out to be around $5 per session per child.
-The instructors are great and we appreciated the sense of professionalism demonstrated by the aquatics staff at CityWay, compared with other places our kids have done swim lessons in the past (IUPUI Natatorium, Ransburg YMCA, Indy Parks).
+The recent swim lessons that my kids did were 45 minutes twice a week for 3 weeks, and I think the price works out to be around $5 per session per child.
+The instructors are great and we appreciated the sense of professionalism demonstrated by the aquatics staff at Irsay.
 The pool area also has a sauna and hot tub/whirlpool.
 The family locker room is very convenient for parents with multiple kids of varying ages, genders and abilities.

 Where to grab a snack:

-The Hoaglin To Go Cafe (located right inside the South Street entrance) is a brilliant idea for many reasons: For starters, you could grab coffee with a friend while your kids are across the hall in Child Watch (priceless!).
+The cafe (located right inside the South Street entrance) is a brilliant idea for many reasons: For starters, you could grab coffee with a friend while your kids are across the hall in the Play & Learn Center (priceless!).
 Or, like we've done recently, eat dinner at the cafe right after swim lessons end at 5 pm, when your kids are bit whiny and extremely hungry, and the rush hour traffic outside doesn't look very inviting.
-The food menu here is very similar to Hoaglin's Mass Ave location; breakfast served all day, and a variety of salads, soups, sandwiches, kids' meals and, appropriately, protein shakes and healthy smoothies.
 All three of my kids loved their food here, which is saying something, because they hardly ever all agree on food matters!
-Alas, we have not yet reached that magical state of affairs where they eat anything without complaining, as is described in the book I'm reading about French food culture and parenting.
-Still working on it.
+Alas, we have not yet reached that magical state of affairs where they eat anything without complaining.
+Working on it.

 Where to drop off your little ones:

-The Child Watch Center is right off the main lobby and across from the cafe.
+The Play & Learn Center is right off the main lobby and across from the cafe.
 It is a large, open room with plenty of natural light, books, toys, art supplies, balls, yoga mats and more.
-Child Watch is open weekdays 8 am - 1 pm and 4 pm - 8 pm, as well as Saturday mornings, 8 am - 1 pm.
-The Y at CityWay intends to offer programs such as "Kids' Day Out" and "Kids' Night Out" as well, similar to what the Athenaeum Y offers, where parents can drop off their children for a few hours in the morning (to run errands in peace) or in the evening (for a date night), on regularly scheduled days every month.
+Play & Learn is open weekdays 8 am - 1 pm and 4 pm - 8 pm, as well as Saturday mornings, 8 am - 1 pm.
+The Irsay YMCA also offers programs such as "Kids' Day Out" and "Kids' Night Out," where parents can drop off their children for a few hours in the morning (to run errands in peace) or in the evening (for a date night), on regularly scheduled days every month.

 Where to learn to cook healthy food:

-Say what?
-Yes, that's right, there are cooking classes and demonstrations in the instructional kitchen at the new Y. I love this concept, and am so glad that the Y is involved in the movement to make nutritious eating and cooking accessible to everyone, regardless of socioeconomic status.
+Yes, that's right, there are cooking classes and demonstrations in the instructional kitchen at the Irsay YMCA.
+I love this concept, and am so glad that the Y is involved in the movement to make nutritious eating and cooking accessible to everyone, regardless of socioeconomic status.
 I don't know any specific details about how often these classes take place or how to sign up, but it's exciting to me anyway.